 - unsweetened cocoa powder - this is what gives the cake that rich chocolatey flavor.
 Cocoa powder is another ingredient that, like flour, is best measured by weight using a kitchen scale.

-- espresso powder – a touch of espresso powder adds a depth to the chocolate flavor that makes this chocolate orange cake even more delicious!
+- espresso powder - a touch of espresso powder adds a depth to the chocolate flavor that makes this cake even more delicious!

 - salt - brings out all these amazing flavors!

-- vegetable oil – I typically use canola oil, but you can use any light-flavored oil for this chocolate orange cake.
+- vegetable oil - I typically use canola oil, but you can use any light-flavored oil for this recipe.

 - eggs - your eggs should be room temperature to make sure your cake mixes up nice and light.